 - Mayo Medical School

-Within a radius of 50 miles of Rochester there are also other notable schools such as St Mary’s University of Minnesota, Winona State University and University of Wisconsin – River Falls campus.
+Within a radius of 50 miles of Rochester, there are also other notable schools such as St Mary’s University of Minnesota, Winona State University, and the University of Wisconsin – River Falls campus.

 Public School System

 Over 16,000 students are served by the Rochester Public School system.
 There are 3 major high schools